OceanographyforEveryone/OpenCTD/README.md

 introduction to coding, 3D-printing, hardware prototyping, and electronics.
 Construction of an OpenCTD can provide a practical foundation for courses in oceanography and marine or environmental science.

+# Visit [Oceanography for Everyone](http://oceanographyforeveryone.com/) to learn more, inquire about workshops, or purchase OpenCTD kits!

 ### Publications